 RESTENA and CloudSigma collaborated in order to provide cloud services for a post-secondary education course through the GÉANT framework.
 The name of the course was “Installation and Configuration of Windows Server” (ISEWI), run by the Lycée des Arts et Metiers (LAM), an education institution in Luxembourg.
 It was designed to deepen the participants’ knowledge in the area of Microsoft Windows ActiveDirectory services and Windows Server administration in general.

 LAM conducted the first part of the course using the school’s traditional on-premises computing equipment.
 However, using old desktop computers meant a slower and less flexible service.
 In addition, when using local hardware, as the size of the class grows, the potential for issues with that hardware and BYOD devices from the students get more pressing because the number of moving parts increases.

-Another challenge that the on-premise solution imposed was that the number of compute resources needed for a given teaching project could quickly go beyond what a typical school computer can manage, and insufficient resources ultimately led to slow progress and disgruntled students.
+Another challenge that the on-premise solution imposed was that the number of compute resources needed for a given teaching project could quickly go beyond what a typical school computer can manage.
+Ultimately, insufficient resources led to slow progress and disgruntled students.

-“The course required that students do very complex tasks like plan and execute Windows Server installation, deploy Windows Server Backup and install Backup Domain Controller which is quite resource intensive.
-At the end of the day the on- prem solution they had just wasn’t up to the task.”
+“The course required that students do very complex tasks.
+For example, planning and executing Windows Server installation, deploying Windows Server Backup and installing Backup Domain Controller.
+Those are quite resource intensive.
+At the end of the day, the on-prem solution they had just wasn’t up to the task.”

-The on-premise solution had another limitation that RESTENA was looking to eliminate – as the VMs are stored locally, a student always had to use the same machine in the same classroom which made it impossible to work at home or at off-times when the premises were closed.
+The on-premise solution had another limitation that RESTENA was looking to eliminate.
+As the VMs are stored locally, a student always had to use the same machine in the same classroom.
+This made it impossible to work at home or at off-times when the premises were closed.